AnthonyDickson/flownet2-pytorch/INSTALL.md

 # Ubuntu 18.04
-1. Ensure NVIDIA GPU drivers are installed - `nvidia-smi` is the quickest way.
+1. Ensure NVIDIA GPU drivers are installed - `nvidia-smi` is the quickest way to check.
 2. Install Docker.
 3. Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 4. Download checkpoint file(s) from the links listed in the [README file](README.md).